-Elder Abuse Defense Representation
+Elder Abuse Defense Attorney Oklahoma City

 Assault, abuse, and exploitation of the elderly is not okay.
 However, you may find yourself the victim of a false allegation by an elderly parent suffering from dementia.
 You may have let your frustration with your challenging situation get the better of you and committed a terrible mistake by hurting someone.
 Regardless of the circumstances leading to your criminal charge, there are options for your defense that can prove your innocence or make the most of a difficult situation.